 If you live near a large lake or river where there are public docks, you can also go and hangout or fish around the dock and ask anyone you see fishing solo if they mind if you tag along.
 Some people might think this is a bit crazy, but it tends to work out much better than you think in a lot of cases.

 Not many people choose to fish by themselves and you can strike up a great friendship and find a new fishing buddy if you’re willing to open up and ask the right person.
-As always, use these methods with caution and bring a friend with you if you’re somewhat less outgoing.
+Use these methods with caution and bring a friend with you if you’re somewhat less outgoing.

 By using these methods, you should be able to find a good spot to fish in your neck of the woods.
 The most successful anglers have always been those who show a bit of ingenuity in getting things done.
 If you try these methods and use a bit of creativity or think outside the box—and follow the rules—you’ll be able to find that outstanding fishing spot you’re looking for.